Other Locations

 Beyond Aldersbrook Wood to the east is Aldersbrook Riding School and to the south a newer development of Aldersbrook Estate adjacent to Aldersbrook Allotments.
 The allotments of course harbour a variety of plants not deliberately associated with those grown there, and of particular interest was butchers broom Ruscus aculeatus.
 Whether this was a deliberate planting is not known.
 On the other hand, the hard-surfaced lane which is a continuation of Empress Avenue and provides access to the stables and to the Aldersbrook Exchange Lands (see here) finds itself populated with plants that originate from the allotments.
 One such is love-in-a-mist Nigella damascena which is grown ornamentally on one of the plots and has found its way not just immediately through the allotments' chain link fence but across the tarmac to the opposite grass verge.
 Californian poppy Eschscholzia californica, on the other hand, has remained closer to where it is grown!
 Other plants that have been found growing in this area - the ground of which can be quite disturbed for a variety of reasons - include common poppy Papaver rhoeas and - in May 2017 - a specimen of dwarf elder Sambucus ebulus.
 This is the only one known in the area - the nearest others being north of the Redbridge roundabout - but by mid-June, however, the verge adjacent to the allotments had been strimmed and the plant was gone.

 Wanstead Park itself forms the basis of the study area covered by Wanstead Wildlife, but east of the Park and on the Ilford bank of the Roding north of Ilford Golf Course is a considerable tract of land between the river and the A406 North Circular Road.
 This, together with the golf course, is the flood plain of the Roding and because of its association with the Alders Brook area and Wanstead Park should be considered here - at least as far as the houses near to Redbridge roundabout.
-Indeed part of Wanstead Park itself lies in this bank of the river, the area called Whiskers Island.
-There is a vehicle bridge that crosses the Roding from the Exchange Lands area, and, nearby, a footbridge close to the south-east corner of Wanstead Park that link the west bank to the east bank.
-Both of these lead to an area of mown grassland - Wanstead Recreation Ground.
+Indeed part of Wanstead Park itself lies on this bank of the river, the area called Whiskers Island.
+There is a vehicle bridge that crosses the Roding from the Exchange Lands area, and, nearby, a footbridge close to the south-east corner of Wanstead Park that link the west bank to the east bank, although this has been closed for some years as it is in need of repair.
+Both of these bridges lead to an area of mown grassland - Wanstead Recreation Ground.
 Along the river, a raised flood-protection bund continues northwards along the river, passing Whiskers Island, and then an area that was once allotments.
 These were closed down and the area became an incredibly over-grown waste of bramble, almost inpenetrable but probably a good site for nesting birds and other wildlife.
 Beyond the old allotment site, an area of mown grassland comprising football and sports grounds stretch as far as the houses of Royston Gardens.

 The embankment and the terrace above the river supports an attractive and varied flora, with some species that are not common in nearby Wanstead Park.
 These include lady's bedstraw Galium verum, meadow cranesbill Geranium pratense, and lucerne Medicago sativa.
 The latter may have originated from the disused allotments, as may a double-flowered variety of soapwort Saponaria officinalis, though this may as easily have originated from garden-plantings in nearby houses.
 Meadowsweet Filipendula ulmaria grows along here and a cut-leaved bramble Rubus laciniatus was found growing at the edge of the bank above the river in 2008.

 For a long time it has been possible to walk alongside the River Roding on the east bank by means of an unofficial footpath which is in great contrast to the woody aspect of the west bank of the river in Wanstead Park proper.
 However, when the back gardens of houses in Royston Gardens are reached there are no provisions to access either Wanstead Park or - at least officially - this part of Redbridge, its station and the riverside walk along the Roding Valley Way northwards.
 Unofficially though, it has been possible to walk along the edge of the playing fields here, with the back gardens of houses to the left, and to reach the Redbridge roundabout.
 An unofficial break in the high wire fence has provided egress.
 In early 2016 a broken link in the Roding Valley Way was eventually made good in the form of a cycle/foot path that followed the river as far as the sports fields, then dog-legged right then left towards the A406 and the Redbridge roundabout, thus creating an official route.
-The hole in the wire fence was repaired.
+At about the same time the allotments were reinstated.

 It may be noted that Page 99 of The London Rivers Action Plan proposed 'Realigning of the flood bund against the A406 to reconnect the Roding with 12 Ha of its floodplain and to create wetland features'.
 This is the area that we have just looked at, but at least in 2016 it looked as though the idea of realigning the flood bund had been dropped.

 For the whole length of the riverside we have just looked at, Wanstead Park has been on the opposite bank of the river - the west bank.
 Beyond the housing estate of Royston gardens lies a water works, and then the A12 road near to Redbridge roundabout.
 Opposite the water works - on the west bank - is a detached part of Wanstead Golf Course, which has not been surveyed for wildlife potential.
 It is sad that a west-bank footpath along the edge of the golf course and the river could not be made to allow immediate access to and from Wanstead Park at this point.
 Beyond the golf course, near to the A12, are the Roding Lane South Allotments.
 Some aspects of the wildlife of this site has been obtained from Roger Snook who, together with David Wright, has a plot here.
 Roger and David are wildlife photographers who maintain the East London Nature website.
-One plant found here that may be mentioned here is Valerianella locusta common cornsalad - not recorded elsewhere in the area.
-A list of their finds on the allotment can be seen here.
+One plant found here that may be mentioned here is Valerianella locusta common cornsalad.
+I have found cornsalad growing by the pavement in Latimer Road, Forest Gate, but have not determined the species.
+A list of Roger and David's finds on the allotment can be seen here.

 In the grounds of nearby Snaresbrook Crown Court is a population of common fleabane Pulicaria dysenterica.
 The lawns of the court also harbour harebells, but a mowing regime does not enhance these.
 There are some lovely specimens of planted trees in the ground - the cedar of Lebanon Cedrus libani is a fine example.
 Unfortunately, presumably due to security concerns, the grounds are not made encouraging for casual visitors, and photography is frowned upon if not prohibited.
 There has been suggestions of the creation of some form of wildlife trial, but as yet this has not been forthcoming.
 (August 2008)